 Although slavery and involuntary servitude were abolished by the 13th Amendment, an exception was made for "punishment for crime."
-Although some U.S. prisoners may receive wages ranging from \$0.23 to \$1.15 per hour, in the U.S. and worldwide many inmates are forced to work for no pay at all, and in unsafe or unhealthy conditions;
+Although some U.S. prisoners may receive wages ranging from \$0.23 to \$1.15 per hour, in the U.S. and worldwide many incarcerated people are forced to work for no pay at all, and in unsafe or unhealthy conditions;

 The use of prison labor in supply chains can undermine a retailer's reputation.
-In 2015, Whole Foods experienced significant backlash when customers learned that prisoner-made products were sold in stores;
+In 2015, a major food retailer experienced significant backlash when customers learned that prisoner-made products were sold in stores;

 Although the Company's supplier code of conduct leads to occasional audits of suppliers for certain potential issues, it lacks sufficient attention to the use of prison labor.
-Careful review of our supply chain for prison labor could help Costco ensure that risk to its reputation and shareholder value is minimized by demonstrating effective company oversight.
+Careful review of our supply chain for prison labor could help the Company ensure that risk to its reputation and shareholder value is minimized by demonstrating effective company oversight.

-RESOLVED: Shareholders of Costco urge the Board of Directors to adopt a policy committing the Company to: a) Survey all suppliers to identify sources of prison labor in the Company's supply chain; b) Develop and apply additional criteria or guidelines for suppliers regarding the use of prison labor; and c) Report to shareholders no later than June 30, 2018, at reasonable cost and omitting proprietary information, on Costco's progress in implementing the policy.
+RESOLVED: Shareholders of the Company urge the Board of Directors to adopt a policy committing the Company to: a) Survey all suppliers to identify sources of prison labor in the Company's supply chain; b) Develop and apply additional criteria or guidelines for suppliers regarding the use of prison labor; and c) Report to shareholders no later than a year after the annual general meeting, at reasonable cost and omitting proprietary information, on the Company's progress in implementing the policy.